FrostyMfasis/Number-guessing-game/README.md

 # Number-guessing-game
-Application that generates a random number and tracks how many times it takes the user to guess the number correctly.
+Application where the user types in a random number and the computer generates a random number (between 1 and the number the user picked) and tracks how many times it takes the user to guess the number correctly.